phihos/puppet-ethtool_facts/README.md

 A good example is channel tuning: If you want to set the NIC channels to the maximum value you need to know what the maximum value is.
 On CLI you can detect that via `ethtool -l <interface>`.
 This module takes on the task of reading the output of this and several other ethtool flags to make that information available at catalog compile time.
+This module provides ethtool information for all network interfaces by default, with an option to filter for physical interfaces only.

 ## Setup